ForgottenRat/Splitter/README.md

 # Splitter
-Splits words and numbers in alphabet order
+Splits words and numbers into arrays.
+Option to split arrays in alphabet order or number order.